phaedon/smile-explorer/README.md

 ### Overview

-This library is intended to enable to build effective tools for developing deeper intuition into the details of tree-based construction and pricing of derivative securities, and is suitable for both professionals and students of quantitative finance.
+This library is intended to enable to build effective tools for developing deeper intuition into the details of tree-based construction and pricing of derivative securities, and is suitable for both seasoned professionals and students of quantitative finance.

 Because this is not intended for production use, some details are omitted.
 For example, there is no support for country-specific holiday calendars or details about exchange-traded contract specs.